PdxCodeGuild/Programming101/docs/vocab.md

 - A collection of variables and methods that act on those variables.

 - A class is a blueprint for an object.
+Multiple objects can be created from the same class.

 - The variables and methods contained in an object are called its 'attributes'